dyc3/senior-design/visualization-requirements.typ

   caption: "Figma Mockup of Region Visualization"
 )

 This visualization is a bit different than the others since multiple instances of the balancer will be on-screen at the same time.
-Balancer nodes will be unique, but grouping for monoliths, rooms, and clients will be active by default.
+Balancer nodes will be unique, but grouping for monoliths, rooms, and clients will be active by global.
 No animations aside from node movement will be implemented since this visualization is expected to take the most screen space.

 === Traffic Heat Map